 - give way to commercial and fishing vessels.

 on approaching the island (2 nm) call the La Palma Traffic Control on VHF ch 06 to obtain permission to enter the harbour.
 They must also be contacted prior to departure.
-Once you are closer call the marina office on VHF ch 09 for advise.
-Go to the reception pontoon and check in at the marina office (ship papers, a crew list and the passports).
-The paperwork from the marina then needs to be taken to the Policia Nacional in the Maritime Passenger Station (located inside the port terminal building on the pier where cruise and ferry passengers embark).
-The Immigration office is also there (if you are not a citizen of an EU country, you will be sent here to pass through border control).
+Once you are closer call the marina office on VHF ch 09 for advice.
+Once moored, go to the reception pontoon and check in at the marina office (ship papers, a crew list and the passports).
+You may then be sent to the immigration office.

 berths; max LOA: 20 m; max draught: 8 m.